 Even though THC and CBD come from the same cannabis plant species, they affect the endocannabinoid system in very different ways.
 THC works by binding to endocannabinoid receptors and desensitizing them over time.
 CBD, on the other hand, works as a receptor antagonist.
 What this means is that it blocks the activity of endocannabinoid receptors, making them more sensitive over time.
 This is understood to be a major reason for the many benefits of CBD.
 Research suggests that a lot of issues that arise from the endocannabinoid system actually occur due to its overactivity.
 This is why a CBD oil tolerance is highly unlikely.
 In a review conducted on the ‘Safety and Side Effects of Cannabidiol’ the authors concluded that none of the studies reported resistance to CBD.

 As if that wasn’t enough, CBD also increases levels of the body’s natural endocannabinoids by blocking enzymes that break them down.
-For instance, anandamide is an endocannabinoid also referred to as the ‘bliss molecule’ that has several purported effects such as anxiety relief, euphoria and more.
+For instance, anandamide is an endocannabinoid also referred to as the ‘bliss molecule’ that has several purported effects such as stress relief, euphoria and more.
 CBD blocks the enzyme FAAH that breaks anandamide down.
 The result?
 Anandamide sticks around in your system for longer, so you can feel its effects for more prolonged periods.
 Both of these reasons contribute to the reverse tolerance phenomenon of CBD.

 How to take CBD for best effects